Why Your Network Needs a 24-Port Managed PoE Switch

 2. Managed Network Switch

-A managed network switch offers complete control over network traffic and performance.
+managed network switch offers complete control over network traffic and performance.
 Network administrators can configure, monitor, and optimize network behavior.

 Key Characteristics